Agents

 Model

 RowBoat currently supports OpenAI LLMs.
-Agents can be configured to use any of the OpenAI LLMs.
+Agents can be configured to use GPT-4o or GPT-4o-mini.